 \vssec{Silent Fallback to joblib in Model Card} As previously noted in Section~\ref{sec:scikit}, Skops is developed with integration into the Hugging Face ecosystem in mind.
 To support this, Skops provides an API for generating model cards, which serve as structured documentation for models and include fields such as description, authors, diagrams, etc.~\cite{SkopsModelCard}.
 When a \texttt{Card} object is created—typically specifying the model file and, optionally, a list of trusted types—Skops internally invokes \texttt{Card.get\_model()} to load the associated model.
 If the provided model file is in the \texttt{.skops} format (i.e., a ZIP archive), the standard Skops \texttt{load()} function is used, applying all the security checks already discussed.
 However, if the provided file is not a valid ZIP archive, the fallback mechanism silently switches to using \texttt{joblib.load()} to deserialize the model, without warning the user.
 Nevertheless, joblib does not provide the same protections as Skops and allows arbitrary code execution via pickle-based deserialization.
 Importantly, this behavior is based on the file's actual format—not its extension—making it especially difficult for users to detect.
-An example \ac{PoC} is available on GitHub~\cite{Digregorio-cve-2025-54886}.
+An example \ac{PoC} is available on GitHub.

 \mypar{Disclosure} We disclosed the vulnerability to the Skops team via GitHub's advisory system and proposed a fix to the maintainers, which was accepted and included in Skops version 0.13.0.
 The fix disallows the use of joblib unless explicitly authorized by the user through the new \texttt{allow\_pickle} argument during \texttt{Card} creation.
-The vulnerability has been assigned the identifier \texttt{CVE-2025-\allowbreak54886}~\cite{CVE-2025-54886}.
+The vulnerability has been assigned the identifier \texttt{CVE-2025-54886} (CVSS 8.4, CNA: GitHub, Inc.)~\cite{CVE-2025-54886}.